Can life insurance premium payments be deducted from my checking account?

 How can I access my annuity information online?

 If you have an annuity with the company formerly known as American Investors Life Insurance Company, follow the link to access your annuity account information.
-You'll need to request a pin number/password from our web site or by contacting our Customer Service Representatives at our toll-free number.
-Your pin number/password will be mailed to your address on record.
-Aviva Policy Owners may obtain service forms or policy values online.
+You'll need to to register the first time using your social security number and date of birth.

 When will I receive my 1099?

 The 1099's will be mailed no later than January 31 of each year.
 The 1099's are provided only when funds in a policy are distributed from your account.
 You are not required to report interest earnings from an annuity until the interest is withdrawn.

 How do I report the death of an annuitant, policy owner or insured?

 Please call our Customer Services Representatives by contacting us at the appropriate toll-free number.

 How do I open an encrypted email from Aviva?

 For informaton on opening an encrypted email from Aviva, download this PDF.

 A "policy expense charge" is a percentage of the premium paid that goes toward administrative fees.